lambda-dom/weidu_library/lib/docs/kits.md

 `normalize_hla_table STR_VAR kit`

-Some hla tables (e.g. ranger tables) miss the alignment column.
+Some hla tables miss the alignment column.
 This function normalizes them.
 The function FAIL's if the `kit` does not exist.

 ## E. 3.
 HLA table manipulation.

 note(s):
-* some hla tables are malformed in that they do not have the alignment column (e.g. ranger tables), so it is best to normalize them first using `normalize_hla_table`.
+* some hla tables are malformed in that they do not have the alignment column, so it is best to normalize them first using `normalize_hla_table`.

 The functions in this section manipulate HLA table files.
 All functions are patch functions, so the workflow is similar to that for clab files.